-- The SRC and SEVIS Help Desk support staff will generally ask for the following information at the beginning of your call to efficiently address your question: - Your first and last name; - If you are a student or a designated school official (DSO); - The school name or SEVIS ID in question; and - Whether or not the student in question is located inside or outside of the United States, if applicable. - It is important to have this information readily available when calling the SRC or SEVIS Help Desk to ensure your call proceeds in a timely manner.
+- The SEVP service representative will generally ask for the following information at the beginning of your call to efficiently address your question: - Your first and last name; - If you are a student or a designated school official (DSO); - The school name or SEVIS ID in question; and - If applicable, whether or not the student in question is located inside or outside of the United States. - It is important to have this information readily available when calling the SRC to ensure your call proceeds in a timely manner.

-Tip Number Three: Listen to all menu options when calling the SRC or SEVIS Help Desk before making your selection
+Tip Number Three: Listen to all menu options when calling the SRC before making your selection

-- When calling the SRC or SEVIS Help Desk, be sure to listen to all menu options before making your selection.
-This action will ensure you are placed in the correct queue and directed to the appropriate representative to address your question. - In addition to the SRC and SEVIS Help Desk, SEVP provides localized support to our stakeholders through the Field Representative Unit.
-In 2014, SEVP trained and deployed the first and second classes of field representatives.
-Since deployment, field representatives have conducted over 4,000 school visits, and enhanced relationships with DSOs within their respective territories. - We are pleased to report that the first two classes of field representatives have received positive feedback from the academic community.
-An initial survey showed that the first and second classes received the highest overall rating of "Achieves Excellence" for their professionalism, punctuality, and courtesy demonstrated throughout a school visit.
+- This action will ensure you are directed to the appropriate SEVP service representative to address your question. - In addition to the SRC, SEVP provides localized support to our stakeholders through the Field Representative Unit. - In 2014, SEVP trained and deployed the first two classes of field representatives.
+Since deployment, field representatives have conducted over 6,500 school visits, and enhanced relationships with DSOs within their respective territories. - We are pleased to report that the first two classes of field representatives have received positive feedback from the academic community.
+An initial survey showed that the first and second classes received the highest overall rating of "Achieves Excellence" for their professionalism, punctuality, and courtesy demonstrated throughout a school visit. - SEVP has selected the third class of 16 field representative candidates.
+The third class will complete their eight week training course and deploy to their respective territories by September 2015. - SEVP anticipates hiring and deploying the fourth class of field representatives in 2015 and will continue to provide information on the deployment status of the fourth class.

-- SEVP posted hiring announcements for the third class of field representatives in February 2015.
-We expect the class to begin their training course at SEVP headquarters in the late summer and deploy to their respective territories in fall 2015. - SEVP anticipates hiring and deploying the fourth class of field representatives in 2015 and will continue to provide information on the deployment status of the fourth class. - Your meeting with your territory's SEVP field representative is an opportunity to ask any general questions related to SEVP and the international student process. - Remember, field representatives meet twice annually with SEVP-certified schools in their territory that enroll active F and/or M students.
+- Your meeting with your territory's SEVP field representative is an opportunity to ask any general questions related to SEVP and the international student process. - Remember, field representatives meet twice annually with SEVP-certified schools in their territory that enroll active F and/or M students.
 Field representatives meet with certified schools without active F and M students once a year.
-Additionally, field representatives work closely with school officials to develop a meeting agenda prior to each visit. - Each field representative has specific goals for their school visit, including: - Learning about the school and its international student population; - Noting any trends the school has experienced or observed; - Establishing a working relationship with school officials; and - Answering questions concerning federal regulations, upcoming SEVIS enhancements and other general topics, in addition to providing clarification on SEVP directives or guidance.
+Additionally, field representatives work closely with school officials to develop a meeting agenda prior to each visit. - Each field representative has specific goals for their school visit, including: - Learning about the school and its international student population; - Noting any trends the school has experienced or observed; - Establishing a working relationship with school officials; and - Answering questions concerning federal regulations, upcoming SEVIS enhancements and other general topics, in addition to providing clarification on SEVP directives or guidance. - For additional information, please visit the Field Representatives page on Study in the States.